sdruskat/pmc-publication-metadata/workflow/documentation.md

 # Documentation

-This workflow takes as input PMC publication metadata in JATS XML as included in PMC OA bulk downloads.
+This workflow takes as input FTP downloads of PMC publication metadata in JATS XML as included in PMC OA bulk downloads.
+The output is a `.tar.gz` archive containing one JSON lookup table for each first digit of all encountered identifiers, named `PMC<first digit>.json`, e.g., `PMC1.json` (which contains all identifiers starting with the digit `1`).

 ## Steps ("Rules")

+# FIXME Update

 1. The baseline tar.gz archives for the [configured baseline date](../config/README.md) are downloaded from the PMC FTP server, and extracted to give access to the JATS XML files containing the publication metadata.